DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Tim Aung, Primary Care Practitioner, Brisbane, Queensland, Australia.
 DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 January 2020.

 An intralesional injection is the direct injection of a therapeutic substance into a lesion or into the skin.
-The aim of an intralesional injection is to deliver a higher concentration of medicine into the site of the pathology to maximise efficacy while minimising systemic adverse effects of the drug.
+The aim of an intralesional injection is to deliver a high concentration of medicine into the site of the pathology to maximise efficacy while minimising systemic adverse effects of the drug.

 The most common medication used for intralesional injection is a corticosteroid such as triamcinolone acetonide.

-Intralesional steroid is used for localised inflammatory, hyperplastic and hypertrophic lesions [1,2].
+Intralesional steroid is used for localised inflammatory, hyperplastic, and hypertrophic lesions [1,2].

-Other drugs that are sometimes injected into other skin lesions include 5-fluorouracil (eg, for keloid scar) , bleomycin (eg, for viral wart) , methotrexate (eg, for nail psoriasis) , rose Bengal, and interferon (see Topical and intralesional immunotherapy for melanoma metastases).
+Other drugs that are sometimes injected into skin lesions include 5-fluorouracil (eg, for keloid scar) , bleomycin (eg, for viral wart) , methotrexate (eg, for nail psoriasis) , rose Bengal, and interferon (see Topical and intralesional immunotherapy for melanoma metastases).

-Cosmetic use of injected medications include:
+Cosmetic use of injected substances include: